hemanth-kotagiri/report-generator/README.md

 ### Contributors:

-[El3phanten](https://github.com/el3) - This project wouldn't be completed without his collaboration.
+<a href="https://github.com/el3" target="_blank">El3phanten</a> - This project wouldn't be completed without his collaboration.
 A huge shoutout to him!